tgetgood/crawler-unnamed/doc/design-notes.md

 start passing off to them.
 I.E. each crawler is intended to work on a bounded number of domains.

+How about a domain with too many pages for one crawler?

 An interesting question is how do we split a queue full of urls into one queue per domain in a fashion that 1) doesn't block fast domains waiting for slow ones, and 2) doesn't unnecessarily drop URLs into the